 Do you have an ongoing ringing sound in your ears when no external noise is present?
 Then you’ve experienced tinnitus.
 It’s a surprisingly common condition suffered by 45 million people in the United States, and is typically more widespread for people aged 60 and over.
 Tinnitus is merely irritating for most of its sufferers, but can be incredibly troublesome for those with severe ringing in ears.
 People often visit MD Now Urgent Care complaining of the condition and looking for tinnitus relief.
-Our medical experts have the knowledge and experience to perform Audiometry tests and provide information about tinnitus remedies and options for treatment.
 If you’re looking for tinnitus relief, try the following helpful hints and visit your nearest MD Now location for more information on how to stop ringing in ears.

 An Earful About Tinnitus